saud-learning-services/canvas-batch-change-dates/README.md

 ## Output

-1. `./data/output/canvas-course-settings_{YYYY-MM-DD HH.MM.SS}.csv`: Details status of last run including affected courses, original start/end dates, new start/end dates and any changes to enrollment restrictions
+1. `./data/output/canvas-course-settings_{YYYY-MM-DD HH-MM-SS}.csv`: Details status of last run including affected courses, original start/end dates, new start/end dates and any changes to enrollment restrictions
-2. `./data/completed/start_end_courses_{YYYY-MM-DD HH.MM.SS}`: This is a copy of your `start_end_courses.csv` copied over at the end of the run and timestamped.
+2. `./data/completed/start_end_courses_{YYYY-MM-DD HH-MM-SS}`: This is a copy of your `start_end_courses.csv` copied over at the end of the run and timestamped.
 These will automatically get stored in the `./data/complete` folder.

 ## ⚠️ Important Caveats